 What Is Citi ThankYou Rewards?

-Citi ThankYou Rewards is the flexible rewards program offered by Citi on a handful of its cards.
-Cardholders earn at least 1 point per $1 spent with the card, and extra points on travel, gas, restaurant, entertainment, or grocery purchases, depending on the card.
+Citi ThankYou Rewards is Citi’s flexible rewards program offered on a handful of its cards.
+Cardholders earn at least one point per $1 spent with eligible cards and extra points on travel, gas, restaurant, entertainment, or grocery purchases, depending on the card.
 These Citi cards let you earn ThankYou points on eligible purchases:

-If you don’t have any of those Citi rewards cards but still have ThankYou points, your rewards are still best used for travel.
-You’ll just have to do so through the Citi travel portal.
+If you don’t transfer your ThankYou points, your rewards are still generally best used for travel that you book through the Citi travel portal.
 Points are worth 1 cent each when redeemed that way.

 What Is American Express Membership Rewards?